 This document presents a concrete proposal how this choice can be made.
-It summarizes discussion and conclusions of the proceedings of a working group at the core sprint in Redmond in September 2018.
-Names of all attendees are listed as authors).
+It summarizes discussion and conclusions of the proceedings of a working group at the core sprint in Redmond in September 2018 (names of all attendees are listed as authors).
 This PEP also summarizes a subsequent thread that took place on discuss.python.org .

 Every CPython core developer is invited to vote.
 In the interest of transparency and fairness, we are asking core developers to self-select based on whether the governance situation will affect them directly.
 In other words, we are recommending for inactive core developers who intend to remain inactive to abstain from voting.